devriazul/devriazul/README.md

 ### 📖 About me

-Driven Senior Web Developer with extensive expertise in React, PHP, Laravel, and MySQL, adept at crafting dynamic websites using a range of technologies including HTML5, CSS3, Bootstrap, Tailwind, JavaScript (ES6), and WordPress.
+Driven Senior Software Developer with extensive expertise in React, PHP, Laravel, and MySQL, adept at crafting dynamic websites using a range of technologies including HTML5, CSS3, Bootstrap, Tailwind, JavaScript (ES6), and WordPress.
 Known for quick adaptability and a passion for learning, I am committed to delivering high-quality work with efficiency and dedication.
 My ultimate aspiration is to elevate my skills and knowledge to become a world-class professional web developer, continuously pushing boundaries and delivering innovative solutions in the ever-evolving digital landscape.

  ### 🕵🏻‍♂️ Conect with me